 The authors suggested that the criterion of ending life-sustaining treatment for hospice be reconsidered.[

 Hospices' own enrollment policies may contribute to underuse of the benefit in the United States.
 Results from a national survey of 591 U.S. hospices showed that 78% had at least one enrollment policy restricting access to care for patients with high-cost medical care needs, such as chemotherapy, radiation, transfusions, and total parenteral nutrition.
 Such policies are more likely to be found at smaller hospices, for-profit hospices, and hospices in rural areas.[

 Hospice, resuscitation, and other potential life-sustaining interventions

 Several strategies can potentially improve the quality of oncologist-patient communication and decision making and facilitate the transition to end-of-life (EOL) care for patients who have advanced cancer.
-(Refer to the Training in Communication Skills section in the PDQ summary on Communication in Cancer Care for more information about workshops designed to improve the communication skills of oncology clinicians.)
+For more information, see the Education and Training in Cancer Communication section in Communication in Cancer Care.

 This section summarizes information relevant to the following strategies:

 A comprehensive review of various strategies to improve prognostication is beyond the scope of this summary.
 One study has recently published a concise overview.[

 Other investigators reported on the prognostic impact of a single self-reported QOL item in a cohort of almost 2,500 patients with newly diagnosed lung cancer.[

 An Australian study demonstrated that most patients with metastatic cancer wanted information about life expectancy or prognosis; some patients thought that receiving estimates of worst-, typical-, and best-case outcomes would be acceptable.[

 Advance Care Planning (ACP)